-Here a very short video which may give you an even better idea of what the room is like.
+Here a very short video that may give you an even better idea of what the room is like.

-Complimentary breakfast isn’t available at all of Marriott brands for top-tier elites (e.g. EDITION hotels do not offer breakfast as an elite benefit) but it is at ‘Marriott’ branded properties so breakfast was included in my stay.
+Complimentary breakfast isn’t available at all of Marriott brands for top-tier elites (e.g. EDITION hotels do not offer breakfast as an elite benefit) but it’s offered at ‘Marriott’ branded properties so breakfast was included in my stay.

 I was also allowed to choose between taking breakfast in the Executive Lounge or in the restaurant on the hotel’s ground floor.